dimitrietataru/designpatternet/DesignPatterNET/Creational/Builder/README.md

 #### Output
 ```
-A new order was created
+A new order was created.
 Building a coffee
 Building a small drink

-A new order was created
+A new order was created.
 Building a tea
 Building a large drink